devnibo/songy/README.md

 ...
 ```

-`<filename_wihtout_extension>` will be taken as a bot command.
+`<filename_without_extension>` will be taken as a bot command.
 Telegram has the following rules about bot commands: `Commands must always start with the / symbol and contain up to 32 characters.
 They can use Latin letters, numbers and underscores`.

 `<song_title>` can contain umlauts.
 `<song_lyrics>` can contain umlauts.